 receiver, also known as the harmonic receiver, that later became known as the Scanlock bug tracer.

-The device was sold through
+The device was marketed through

 Technical Security Ltd.